Velidonimo/translator/README.md

-# A simple translator engl to rus
+# A simple translator engl to rus via Google translate API